matteolc/jsonapi-authorization/README.md

 [![Build Status](https://img.shields.io/travis/venuu/jsonapi-authorization/master.svg?style=flat&maxAge=3600)](https://travis-ci.org/venuu/jsonapi-authorization) [![Gem Version](https://img.shields.io/gem/v/jsonapi-authorization.svg?style=flat&maxAge=3600)](https://rubygems.org/gems/jsonapi-authorization)

+**IMPORTANT:** This fork allows you to enable caching on a JSONAPI::Resource without throwing an error.
+Attention!
+Do not use related resources as they won't be authorized!

 **NOTE:** This README is the documentation for `JSONAPI::Authorization`.
 If you are viewing this at the [project page on Github](https://github.com/venuu/jsonapi-authorization) you are viewing the documentation for the `master` branch.
 This may contain information that is not relevant to the release you are using.
 Please see the README for the